 Master of Business Administration Degree Overview

-The highly acclaimed Master of Business Administration Degree at UMass Lowell will prepare you to lead organizations in today's rapidly changing business environment.
-Tailor your MBA to your career goals and interests by selecting from options in business analytics, finance, marketing and more.
+Our highly acclaimed Master of Business Administration Degree will prepare you to lead organizations in today's rapidly changing business environment.
+Tailor your MBA to your career goals and interests by selecting from options in accounting, business analytics, entrepreneurship, finance, healthcare, information technology, international business, managerial leadership or marketing.
 Our flexible degree allows you to attend full- or part-time and offers courses that may be taken on-campus and online through our online MBA.

 MBA Curriculum